Campaigners have appealed against a

 'Worrying precedents'

-Director Anne McCall said: "RSPB Scotland continues to fully support the development of renewable energy and the vast majority of projects continue to pose no significant threat to birds or other wildlife.
+Director Anne McCall said: "RSPB Scotland continues to fully support the development of renewable energy and the vast majority of projects continue to pose no significant threat to birds or other wildlife."However, we are concerned that this judgment could set worrying precedents for the protection of wildlife across Scotland and the UK.

 "In light of our concerns we have decided to start the appeal process by applying to the Inner House for permission to appeal to the Supreme Court."